mr-scott32/OOP-Tutorials/Lesson2_modules/oop0_modules.md

 # Modules and dictionaries refresher

-Before learning about 'classes' make sure you have become familair with using dictionaries and modules.
+Before learning about 'classes' make sure you have become familair with using dictionaries and modules

 ## Modules